kavyasukumar/kavyasukumar.com/README.md

 This repo contains code for my personal website - kavyasukumar.com

 About the website
-- It is AngularJs SPA site
+- It is an AngularJs SPA site

 Libraries used
 - AngularJS